xu-hong/compsci516/README.md

 # The Anatomy of Data Platforms

 This project is an attempt to give a complete analysis to all the data platforms that exists in [the "Big Data" landscape](https://451research.com/images/Marketing/dataplatformsmapoctober2014.pdf).
-Each data platform will be given a list of succinct points in strengths and weaknesses.
+Each data platform will be listed in succinct points in terms of strengths and weaknesses.
 References will also be given.

-Data platforms are categorized into 10 groups, which are not mutually exclusive:
+Data platforms are categorized into 10 groups in the following, which are not mutually exclusive:

 [**Hadoop ecosystem**](https://github.com/xu-hong/compsci516/blob/master/Hadoop.md)